-SOAR recognizes that the application process for SSI/SSDI benefits poses challenges for individuals who have a disability, especially those who are dealing with the crisis of homelessness.
+SOAR recognizes that the application process for SSI/SSDI benefits poses challenges for individuals who have a disability and are dealing with the crisis of homelessness.
 Caseworkers want to help, but are often misinformed, intimidated, or frustrated by the process of applying for SSI/SSDI benefits.
 Often, cases are trapped in an appeals process that can take up to two years.
-We know that this is time applicants at-risk of or experiencing homelessness do not have.
+We know that this is time homeless applicants do not have.
 SOAR focusses on getting the application right the first time to avoid lengthy appeals.

-In order to improve applications, SOAR educates caseworkers about how SSA and Disability Determination Services (DDS) determine if an individual qualifies for disability benefits and what information caseworkers can provide to help SSA and DDS make timely and accurate decisions.
+In order to improve applications, SOAR educates caseworkers about how SSA and Disability Determination Services (DDS) determine if an individual qualifies for disability benefits and what information caseworkers can provide to help SSA and DDS make accurate decisions.
 The SOAR model asks caseworkers to take a more active role in communicating with SSA and DDS during the application process.
 Caseworkers also gather medical information and personal accounts about the applicant's disabling condition in order to write a detailed report for SSA.
-The average SOAR case requires more effort during the initial application process (an average of 35-40 hours per case), but results in more approvals of initial applications in less time when compared to non-SOAR applications.
+The average SOAR case requires more effort during the initial application process (an average 35-40 hours per case), but results in more approvals of initial applications in less time when compared to non-SOAR applications.